Jerryaa98/PianoLearner/README.md

 ![com.DefaultCompany.Myproject-20230228-163139.jpg](pics/com.DefaultCompany.Myproject-20230228-163139.jpg)

 added a handle bar to move the piano more freely because I made the box colliders of the key smaller.

+week 4-5:

+At first I added the floor and the background, it took some time because there is many ways to do it, and each one had a way of view so it took some time to figure which one is the right one to our project.

+week 6-7 :

+I looked for some appropriate songs, an easy one that could teach begginers how to play on the piano, it took some time, due to that most of the songs are hard to play,

+week 8-9 :

+I fixed the timing of the songs, it was so slow, and added new menu for the chords and progression, I dont have a music background so it took a while, to get how it works.